Ice hockey in Massachusetts

-Massachusetts, has been indispensable for ice hockey in the United States since the introduction of the sport in the late-19th century.
+Massachusetts has been central to US ice hockey since the introduction of the sport in the late-19th century.
 No state in the union has more professional, collegiate or junior teams than the Bay State chiefly due to the consistent and long-standing support of the local fan bases.

 History

 Foundation

 Even with cold winters similar to those experienced north of the border, ice hockey did catch on in Massachusetts until the later half of the 1890s.
 However, this does not mean that winter sports were not pursued by residents.
 Students at Harvard, for example, were playing a game called "ice polo" around the same time.
 That game was similar in many respects but used a ball rather than a puck and had a different number of players per side as well as different equipment.
 It was in fact partly due to the efforts of one Harvard undergraduate that ice hockey was brought to Massachusetts.

 Robert Wrenn, a future US Open champion, attended a Tennis tournament in Niagara Falls in the fall of 1892.
 The junior, as well as Brown freshman Malcolm Greene Chace, were engaged by some of their Canadian counterparts and eventually came to discuss the various winter sports they played.
 Some of the attendees were members of the Victoria Hockey Club and invited the two Americans to attend one of their matches in Montreal.
 Wrenn and Chace were both immediately taken with the game and attempted to convince their fellow students to begin playing.
 Unfortunately, neither found much success at their respective schools.
 By the time Wrenn graduated in 1893, the school was still playing ice polo and there was no indication that the game of hockey was anywhere to be seen in Boston or Massachusetts.